 - has not been previously published (in whole or part), nor is currently under evaluation for publication elsewhere,

-- is prepared in accordance with the publication ethics of the journal,
+- is prepared in accordance with the Manuscript Preparation Guidelines and Publication Ethics of the journal,

-- is approved by all co-author(s) and corresponding author is authorized to manage all correspondences on behalf of all co-author(s),
+- is approved by all co-author(s) and corresponding author is authorized to manage all correspondences on behalf of the co-author(s),

-- adheres to the stylistic, bibliographic and language standards outlined in the Author Guidelines of the journal.
+- adheres to the stylistic, bibliographic and language standards outlined in the Manuscript Preparation Guidelines of the journal.